khurramsaadat/image-gen/README.md

-# ImageAI - AI-Powered Image Transformation SaaS
+# ImageGeneration - AI-Powered Image Transformation SaaS

 Transform your photos into stunning Ghibli-style artwork or action-packed illustrations using GPT-4 Vision technology.